-Workers are encouraged to query the following:
+Vorkers are encouraged to query

+he following:

+confirmation that the

+employer is an approved

-- confirmation that the employer is an approved - contractor - whether it is a fixed hourly rate or a piece-rate - if it is a piece-rate, ask for that to be explained as an average hourly rate - how often you will be paid and whether you will receive a payslip automatically - if the pay rate includes or excludes 8% holiday pay and how that is paid, i.e. as part of the regular payslip or at the conclusion of the work period - what systems are used for notifying work requirements and how much notice is provided if work is not available - if workers are paid for travelling between orchards - whether transport and/or accommodation is provided. - A list of approved contractors can be found at industry.zespri.com under Contractors and GAP and GRASP Contractor List.
+- what the pay rate is and whether it is a fixed hourly rate or a piece-rate - if it is a piece-rate, ask for that to be explained as an average hourly rate - how often you will be paid and whether you will receive a payslip automatically - if the pay rate includes or excludes 8% holiday pay and how that is paid, i.e. as part of the regular payslip or at the conclusion of the work period - what systems are used for notifying work requirements and how much notice is provided if work is not available - if workers are paid for travelling between orchards - whether transport and/or accommodation is provided. - A list of approved contractors can be found at industry.zespri.com under Contractors and GAP and GRASP Contractor List.